syncfusion-content/uwp-docs/uwp/Bullet-Graph/Key-features.md

 # Key Features in UWP Bullet Graph

-**SfBulletGraph** is a composite UI element with the following sub-parts:
+**UWP Bullet Graph** is a composite UI element with the following sub-parts:

 * Ticks
 * Label